Report calls UK financial watchdogs cowed and secretive

-Annual spending on financial regulation has tripled to 1.2 billion pounds ($1.5 billion) since taxpayers had to bail out a string of UK lenders in the 2008 banking crisis.
+Annual spending on financial regulation has tripled to 1.2 billion pounds since taxpayers had to bail out a string of UK lenders in the 2008 banking crisis.

 These bailouts led to the Financial Services Authority (FSA) being scrapped in 2013, to be replaced with the Financial Conduct Authority (FCA) and the Bank of England's Prudential Regulation Authority (PRA).